Vitalina Koval, LGBTI activist from Ukraine

 Meet Vitalina, a woman human rights defender and an LGBTI activist

 Vitalina Koval from Ukraine is one of those people who amaze you immediately with her bravery and resoluteness.
 Confident with who she is and what is right, she always gets straight to the point.
 When she tells you she wants equality for everyone in her country, she means it and is adamant on achieving it.
 "One day, I would like to see a Pride march in my home town [Uzhgorod, western Ukraine]", she says.
-Vitalina is and she is coordinating the work of a community centre for LGBTI people in Uzhgorod which offers peer to peer support for LGBTI people.
+Vitalina is openly lesbian and she coordinating the work of a community centre for LGBTI people in Uzhgorod which offers peer to peer support for LGBTI people.

 In March 2018, Vitalina was attacked for speaking up for her and other’s rights at a protest held on International Women’s Day in Ukraine.
 Six people from a radical group called "Karpatska Sich" doused her with red paint while she was participating in the event.
 The paint got into her eyes and caused chemical burns.